 Also, they note, some people report withdrawal symptoms from stopping valerian after long-term use.

 Meanwhile, the side effects of melatonin are generally mild, if they occur.
-According to the NIH, some of these adverse effects include:
+According to the

 - a headache

 In children, melatonin can also cause agitation and an increase in bed wetting.